about

 Emily aims to support individuals understand their whole selves - body and mind, so that their health, relationships, vocation and life purpose may thrive, in spite of set-backs and ongoing challenges.
 Emily is a member of the Australian Association of Psychologists Inc. and is endorsed in Health Psychology (AHPRA).
 She maintains a commitment to excellence through researching best-practice techniques and her strong understanding of health psychology, clinical psychology, psychedelic-assisted psychotherapy, somatic (body) psychotherapy, psychodynamic psychotherapy, physiology, ecotherapy and psychoneuroimmunology.
 Both in session and outside, Emily draws on her modern practice of contemplation traditions and is a graduate and teaching assistant of Hakomi Somatic Psychotherapy professional training.

-Since beginning clinical research in Psychedelic-Assisted Psychotherapy (PAT) for the first Australian study of psilocin for depression (2022), Emily has been a co-therapist in both local and international trials - including MDMA for PTSD in First Responders at Monash University (in collaboration with MAPS) and upcoming IV studies with psilocin at Swinburne University.
-In the preparation and consolidation of this potent and humbling research, she continues to train extensively with leading international experts in PAT, trauma and somatic psychotherapy.
+Since beginning clinical research in Psychedelic Assisted Psychotherapy (PAT) for the first Australian study of psilocin for depression (2022), Emily has been a co-therapist in both local and international trials - including MDMA for PTSD in First Responders at Monash University (in collaboration with MAPS/USA) and intravenous (IV) studies with psilocin at Swinburne University.
+As part of her commitment to this potent and humbling research, Emily continues to train extensively with leading international experts in PAT, trauma and somatic psychotherapy and in 2025, Emily was invited to study in Brazil with Dr Luis Eduardo Luna; Anthropologist, Author and the Director of Wasiwaska Research Centre.
 Emily offers a harm reduction framework that deeply respects the healing potential of “non-ordinary” states of consciousness but most importantly, their safe, ethical and useful integration.

 Emily co-majored in Psychology and Psychophysiology at Swinburne University, and after obtaining first class honours in 2002, she was awarded a full scholarship to complete a Doctorate of Psychology (Health) at Deakin University.
 Her doctoral qualitative research investigated Australian specialists' attitudes and practices of death determination methods, end-of-life care and organ donation, which was published in a high impact, international SAGE scientific journal: Journal of Health Psychology (under previous name: E. Macvean).